AdityaKoshta/Lecture-Video-Player/README.md

-# 📺 Lecture Video Tracker — SDE Intern Assignment
+# 📺 Lecture Video Tracker

 This project is a lecture video web player that tracks user progress intelligently by identifying **unique watched intervals**, even if the user rewatches or skips around.
 The app also remembers where the user left off and resumes from that position on reload.